Sonora to Groveland

-Recently, finished editing two different 10-page articles about local roads around Sonora.
+Recently, finished editing two different 10-page articles about riding local motorcycle roads around Sonora.
 The editing process is tedious and long, generally at least two weeks per article.
 The task entails reading the same text over and over, then reading it out loud to find errors in syntax, grammar, and word flow.
 Is it to, two, or too.
 Then or than?
 Feet or foot?
 There, their, or they’re?
-It helps to read text on multiple platforms such as on the monitor first, then swap over to the phone.
+It helps to read text on multiple platforms, such as on the monitor first, then swap over to the phone.
 There’s an extra space somewhere, missed a comma, should that be a semi-colon or a comma.
 Then lists of words you’re never supposed to use in a literary piece, yes, there’s actually a list: amazing, maybe, very, really, stuff, and the worst of them all, the word ‘just’.
 Yup, those get removed along with 40 other words that are considered bland, boring, or even lazy.

 As I worked through these two articles, one thing became apparent, the constant reference to Wards Ferry Rd.
 Now that’s curious, why the repeated mention of this one particular back road.